Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ```

-If you want to use the API for an Open-AI model:
+If you want to use the API for an OpenAI model:

 ```python
 from auto_model import AutoModel